CartoDB/augor/README.md

 You will get two progress indicators: one for the file read (which should be very fast) and the second for output writing (which will just be a kbps average).

+## Using the augmentation pipeline

+You'll want to run augmentation from the pipe provided by cerberus:

+    cat ../cerberus/pipe | ./augment.sh

+This will generate augmented CSVs at `$name.csv` and logs of their creation at `$name.log`.